aurelius-in/copy-paste/ch12-copilot.md

 ### Conclusion

 GitHub Copilot, powered by GPT-4, represents the cutting edge of AI innovation in software development.
 Its capabilities extend far beyond simple code completion, offering comprehensive solutions that enhance productivity, security, and innovation across various industries.
 As AI continues to evolve, its potential applications will expand, providing leaders with powerful tools to drive their organizations forward.
-By embracing these advancements, businesses can stay competitive and lead the way in the next era of technological advancement【355†source】【354†source】【353†source】【352†source】【351†source】.
+By embracing these advancements, businesses can stay competitive and lead the way in the next era of technological advancement.

 Embrace these advancements to unlock the full potential of AI in your industry and elevate your development practices to new heights.